jonathanclare/iadesigner/ISSUES.md

 debounce on input change - probably still need it for inputs.

-debounce on map render in source code might help when layers are edited - stop white polygon background appearing
+debounce on map render in source code might help when layers are edited - stop white polygon background appearing - tried this but it didnt work needs to only happen on initiation